geyuqiu/kata-bootstraps/README.md

 | `Conflicts` |  more documentation  |  priorities of tests vs code guidelines like (tab vs space)  |
 | `technical decisions && tradeoffs` |    |       |
 | `What you'd do differently` |    |  be more patient and kind to address problems and introduce change to a team  |

+concrete examples:

+1. I began my career without proper TDD knowledge, but after working with senior developers and attending training from them.
+And simply by doing pair programming with them.
+I gathered knowledge from them, how to do TDD.
+And now I am pretty comfortable applying tdd.
+2. Get designs to pixel perfect (1:1) implementation, 4 eyes principle: In Frontend development, it is important to get pixel perfect implementation for mockups.
+After one UX-colleague mentioned that in retrospective that the implementation could be better.
+I tried to meet every margin, padding, color  requirements etc..
+Sometimes also doing the review with others (4+ eyes principle).
+And in the last retrospective the ux colleague even praised that almost every implementation looked good and was accepted right away
+3. Improve communication skills: At start of the career, I was sometimes not mentioning the context when switching topics or not able to explain technical terms clear enough.
+But after it was explicitly mentioned from senior colleagues, I tried to pay attention to that, and imagine what the others already know, and tried to put myself into their shoes and guide everyone when communicating.
+So in this regard, it was much better in the recent months.

 ## how to ask questions